Email: info@suzandy.co.uk

 Background

-I learned how to recane chairs about 18 years ago in order to restore my Great-Grandmother's nursing chair and soon found that my new-found skill was in demand.
+I learned how to recane chairs nearly 30 years ago in order to restore my Great-Grandmother's nursing chair (left) and soon realised that my new-found skill was in demand.

 Since then I have added rush, Danish cord, seagrass and Lloyd loom repairs to my repertoire.